PaneerTikka01/Bitcoin-Algo-Trading-Strategy/README.md

 By leveraging **Ichimoku Cloud signals**, smart risk management, and a well-calibrated trading framework, this strategy has shown a strong ability to capture profitable opportunities while managing downside risks.
 While past performance is not indicative of future results, this strategy highlights the potential for **significant returns** when deployed effectively.

-## ⚠ Disclaimer

-This strategy is for **educational purposes only**.
-Trading involves risk, and past performance does not guarantee future results.

 ---